avr-docs-mcp

 Access up-to-date prices and news for stocks and cryptocurrencies.

-A web search server powered by the 302.AI API.
+A web search server that uses the Yandex Search API.